Sanquinary/discord-active-developer-badge-forever/README.md

     - Click `New Application` found in the top-right
 - A Bot for the [Discord Developer Application](https://discord.com/developers/applications)
     - Click the `Bot` tab inside your Application
-- A Discord server and account with permissions to create and manage bots
+- A Discord server and Discord account with server permissions to add and manage bots
     - Your Discord Server needs to be a [Community Server](https://support.discord.com/hc/en-us/articles/360047132851-Enabling-Your-Community-Server)

 For local hosting (optional):